searls/conf-talk-ideas/gentle-introduction-to-ruby-concurrency.md

-# A Gentle Introduction to Ruby Concurrency -- RubyConf 2015
+# A Gentle Introduction to Ruby Concurrency

+Conferences: RubyConf 2015

 ## Title